 The SENCo monitors the movement and provision of children within the SEND system in school and provides staff and governors with regular summaries of the impact of the policy on the practice of the school.
-They are involved in supporting teachers and in drawing up Individual Learning Plans for children.
-The SENCo and the head teacher hold regular meetings to review the work of the school in this area and look at the progress and impact of the interventions.
-The Headteacher reports back to Governors on the progress of SEND children and where gaps are closing or actions being put in place to support their needs.
-In addition the SENCo and the named governor with responsibility for special needs also hold regular meetings.
+The SENCo and the Head Teacher hold regular meetings to review the work of the school in this area and look at the progress and impact of the interventions.
+The Head Teacher reports back to Governors on the progress of SEND children and where gaps are closing or actions being put in place to support their needs.
+In addition the SENCo and the named Governor with responsibility for special needs also hold regular meetings.